WebSDK Usage

 selectItem

-Triggered when a user selects specific product attributes (e.g. color, size, etc)
+This event should be triggered when a user selects specific product attributes (e.g., color, size, etc).
+The required fields are:

 wunderkindSDK(